Learn how to make aquafaba which is a fluffy, fun sensory play material for kids. This is a great taste safe option for babies and toddlers!

 People Also Ask

 - Do I need to use cream of tartar?
-I made it once without it, but cream of tartar is extremely helpful in stabilizing the foam and keeping it fluffy.
+I’ve made it without before, but cream of tartar is extremely helpful in stabilizing the foam and keeping it fluffy longer.

 - Do the chickpeas need to be canned or can the liquid from cooked dried chickpeas too?
 I’ve only used the liquid from canned chickpeas, but I’ve read that it works with both.